iamagarre/BadExclusionsNWBO/README.md

 # BadExclusions Now With Better Opsec
-BadExclusions is a tool to identify folder custom or undocumented exclusions on AV/EDR
+BadExclusionsNWBO is an evolution from BadExclusions to identify folder custom or undocumented exclusions on AV/EDR [image][Img/results.png]